-Mr. Hermanson has been the principal of Mr. Christmas Incorporated, a wholesale merchandising company, since 1978, and serves as its Chairman.
+Mr. Hermanson has been the principal of Mr. Christmas Incorporated, a wholesale merchandising company, since 1978, and presently serves as its Chairman.

-Mr. Hermanson was nominated to serve as a director of the Company because of his extensive experience in management and strategic planning, as well as his thorough knowledge of wholesale merchandising and international business issues.
+Mr. Hermanson was nominated to serve as a director of the Company because of his extensive experience in manufacturing, importing, sales, international business and strategic planning.